 Public officials should provide early financial disclosure as a first step in preventing conflicts of interest.

-Nominees and appointees such as agency heads, members of boards and commissions, and judges should be qualified individuals who are committed to the enforcement of the laws they administer or interpret.
+Nominees and appointees should be qualified for their role.
+They should be committed to the enforcement of the laws they administer or interpret.
 AARP may, on a case-by-case basis, review the nominations.